-Management's Discussion and Analysis (MD&A) of Wyoming Central School District (the District) provides an overview of the District's financial activities and performance for the year ended June 30, 2022.
+Management's Discussion and Analysis (MD&A) of Wyoming Central School District (the District) provides an overview of the District's financial activities and performance for the year ended June 30, 2023.
 The information contained in the MD&A should be considered in conjunction with the information presented in the District's financial statements that follow.
 This MD&A, the financial statements, and notes thereto are essential to obtaining a full understanding of the District's financial position and results of operations.
-The District's financial statements have the following components: (1) government-wide financial statements; (2) governmental fund financial statements; (3) reconciliations between the government-wide and governmental fund financial statements; (4) fiduciary fund statements; (5) notes to the financial statements; and (6) supplementary information.
+The District's financial statements; (2) governmental fund financial statements; (3) reconciliations between the government-wide and governmental fund financial statements; (4) fiduciary fund statements; (5) notes to the financial statements; and (6) supplementary information.